 Today you’ll discover some helpful tips for creating a great website for your company.
 We’ll also discuss the importance of choosing the right design and layout for your website.

 One thing you should consider before getting started is your style guide.
 Often this relates heavily to your logo and creating a cohesive brand identity.
 Once your graphic designer sends you the final logo, ask for the fonts and colors used in the design.

 Your small business website designer can then use the same or similar fonts and colors in the website design.
 The goal is to make sure your brand feels seamless across the internet.
 If they click on a Facebook ad, they will likely expect to go to a website that looks the same.

-A style guide for small business web design can streamline your online presence.
 Your website is a virtual storefront for your small business, so having a consistent look and feel is vital to its success.
 A guide will help you create a cohesive look and feel and ensure that your branding strategy is consistent throughout your website and marketing materials.
 Branding is the overall impression your small business makes on potential customers.
-Branding is how you differentiate your products or services from competitors’ offerings.

 This is just a basic introductory guide to small business web design.
-Remember, you can always add information in the future as you learn more about how you want to do business.
+Remember, your site should always be revisited and revised.
+Your goal through your web design and content is to tell the right person that you can solve their problem.
+This is ideally a client you love to work with and will keep you in business for years into the future.
 Revisit your website often to ensure the layout is easy to navigate and all the information is up-to-date and accurate.
 If you want me to build your website, feel free to contact me via my easy five-minute contact form.